soderlind/wordpress-readme-preview/README.md

 - **Right-click** → "Open Preview to the Side"
 - **Editor toolbar** → "Open Preview to the Side" button
 - **Command Palette** → "WordPress Readme: Open Preview to the Side"
+- **Scroll Synchronization** - Automatically keeps editor and preview scrolled to the same position

 ## Validation Features